sivakodali/healthcareml/README.md

 ## Preprocessing

+- All categorical fields were encoded to numerical values for better visualization of the data spread mathematically.
-- Created SciKitLearn pre-processing stages for numerical features and applied SimpleImputer for missing data and StandardScalar for scaling the different values to a standard numerical range to avoid any feature bias
+- Created SciKitLearn pre-processing stages for numerical features and applied SimpleImputer (mean, median) for missing data and StandardScalar for scaling the different values to a standard numerical range to avoid any feature bias
-- Created SciKitLearn pre-processing states for cateogrical features and applied SimpleImputer for missing data and OneHotEncoder to ensure the categorical fields are included in the model.
+- Created SciKitLearn pre-processing states for cateogrical features and applied SimpleImputer (most frequent) for missing data and OneHotEncoder to ensure the categorical fields are included in the model.
 - Created features like 'Number of patient visits' and 'Proximity Ranking for the hospital' based on the number of visits to a hospital by the patient.

 ### *Key Findings*